 Other Tips for Sending a Thank-You Note That Gets Results

 - Always customize your thank-you note.
 While templates can be a solid jumping-off point for your message, it’s essential to personalize your note with details from your interview experience and skillset.
 The last thing you want is for the hiring manager to notice that your letter bears a strong resemblance to an online template.
-(And if other candidates use similar templates, someone will likely catch on.)

 - Proofread your note before sending.
 A careless mistake could cost you the interviewer’s confidence, and therefore the job.

-- Test your email message, if you send your note electronically.
-Send yourself a test message to make sure that there are no formatting mistakes, before you pass your message along to the hiring manager.
+- Test your email message if you send your note electronically.
+Send yourself a test message to make sure that there are no formatting mistakes before you pass your message along to the hiring manager.

 - Send your message within 24 hours, if possible.